longod/DPS-Tooltips/README.md

 # DPS Tooltips

-This mod analytically calculates weapon DPS including enchantment effects and displays it in weapon tooltips.
+This mod analytically calculates weapon DPS (damage per second) including enchantment effects and displays it in weapon tooltips.

 I wonder if a fast dagger with lots of enchantments is better for this player character or another slow two-handed sword with lots of enchantments.
 Now we can know which weapons are actually stronger for your player character.